oscanada/oscanada.github.io/en/hotels.md

 ---
 layout: page
-title: Hotel Discounts
+title: Hotels
 lang: en
 permalink: /en/hotels/
 slug: hotels
 ---

-We’ve partnered with several nearby hotels to offer discounted rates for registered conference attendees.
-Below you’ll find details on each hotel, including pricing, booking deadlines, and reservation information.
+We have partnered with several nearby hotels to offer discounted rates for registered conference attendees.
+Below you will find details on each hotel, including pricing, booking deadlines, and reservation information.
 We recommend booking early, as availability is limited.

 ---
 # Novotel